metabase/metabase/docs/operations-guide/scaling-metabase.md

 ### Other cloud providers

 [Google Cloud Platform](https://cloud.google.com/), [Microsoft Azure](https://azure.microsoft.com/en-us/), [Digital Ocean](https://www.digitalocean.com/), and other cloud providers offer other great alternatives for hosting your Metabase application.

+## Reach out to the community

+If you have questions about scaling, chances are someone's already had the same question.
+Check out the [Metabase discussion forum](https://discourse.metabase.com/) and search for your issue.
+If you can't find a solution, submit a question of your own.

+For official support from the Metabase team, visit our [support page](https://www.metabase.com/support/).